anir-helix/hibernate-adv-db-mapping/src/com/anir/hbm/mapping/one2one/README.md

 which has a relationship of 1:1 cardinality:
 > instructor  -- HasA --> instructorDetails

+for better understanding we have provided the Visual ERD diagram for you, please see the image file in following folder:
+>  -->/hibernate-adv-db-mapping/starter_db_files/ERD/erd-hb-one-to-one

 for DB schema import we have attached SQL file in following folder to import in MYSQL:

 >  -->/hibernate-adv-db-mapping/starter_db_files/hibernate-mapping-database-scripts/hb-01-one-to-one-uni